-California wildflowers, such as poppies, goldfields, meadowfoam, baby blue-eyes, and redbud trees, put on a multi-colored display as they flower beside California Highway 140 as it passes through the foothills and the Merced River Canyon in March and April.
+Other real flowers you may see include poppies, goldfields, meadowfoam, baby blue-eyes, and redbud trees.
+They can put on a multi-colored display beside California Highway 140 as it passes through the foothills and the Merced River Canyon in March and April.

-Lupines put on a show of blue-purple blooms in April and May along the Merced River and near the Wawona Hotel.
+Blue-purple Lupines bloom in April and May along the Merced River and near the Wawona Hotel.

-One of the best places for spring wildflowers is on the Hite Cove Trail outside the the national park off CA Highway 140.
+One of the best places for spring wildflowers is on the outside the national park off CA Highway 140 at Hite Cove Trail.